 RELATED REVIEW: The Best Umbrella Strollers of 2018

 Babyzen has released some new colors for the Yoyo+ stroller.
-In addition to the 6 colors previously available, the shades Ginger and Peppermint have been added to the lineup.
+In addition to the original six colors, Ginger (below left) and Peppermint (below right) are now optional colors in the lineup.
 The design and function of the Yoyo+ remain the same, and it continues to live up to its Editors' Choice award.
-The new colors are shown below with Ginger on the left and Peppermint on the right.

 Babyzen was founded by five Frenchmen who wanted a lightweight, less bulky stroller for urban living.
 BabyZen is a high-end brand with sleek designs and higher price tags.
 Their strollers are designed for the urban lifestyle and travel, with an easy fold and carry for stairs, smaller footprint, and lighter weights.
 Marketed as "the only stroller you'll ever need" BabyZen has a small stable of 2 stroller options that vary between truly lightweight and more of an all-terrain option.